 Providing chaplain support, helping others to navigate conflict, promoting satyagraha as a means of nonviolent social change, and encouraging demilitarization all require time to do well.
-Your gifts enable me to invest this time.
+Your gifts enable me to offer this time.
 Please note that your contributions are not tax-deductible.
 I have not sought corporate or tax-exempt status, believing that we should be bound by conscience, not by governmental regulations, rewards, or privileges.
-Thank you for your kind generosity!
+Thank you for your kind generosity.

 Donate by Check

-To support the work of DMZ, please make a gift payable to Clark Hanjian and send to this MAILING ADDRESS.
+To support this work, please make a gift payable to Clark Hanjian and send to this MAILING ADDRESS.

 Donate by PayPal

-To support the work of DMZ via your PAYPAL ACCOUNT, please make a gift to Clark Hanjian using the following email address:
+To support this work via your PAYPAL ACCOUNT, please make a gift to Clark Hanjian using the following email address:

 Donate by Credit Card

-To support the work of DMZ, please make a gift to Clark Hanjian using the secure PayPal "Donate" button below.
-(You can use your credit card without creating or using a PayPal account.)
+To support this work, please make a gift to Clark Hanjian using the secure PayPal "Donate" button below.
+You can use your credit card without creating or using a PayPal account.

 See CONTACT page.